-On the FCC Form 466, you may request Telecomm Program support based on the circuit distance, or on the difference between the cost for services at the HCP’s location and what the same circuit would cost in a city with a population of 50,000 or more in the your site’s state.
+On the FCC Form 466, you may request Telecom Program support based on the difference between the cost for services at the HCP’s location and what the same service would cost in a city with a population of 50,000 or more in the your site’s state.

 Things to Know

 Documentation: You may need to work with your service provider to obtain the information and documentation necessary to complete the FCC Form 466.
-For example, the service provider may need to provide detailed circuit information, a circuit diagram, a documented urban rate, or contract information.
+For example, the service provider may need to provide detailed circuit information, a circuit diagram, invoices for a service, or contract information.

 When to Submit FCC Form 466

 You must submit your funding request during a filing window for funding consideration.
 Filing windows are fixed periods during which all submitted requests are treated as having been received at the same time.
 USAC will make funding decisions after the close of each filing window.
-For specific filing window dates, visit the Filing Windows page.
+For specific filing window dates, visit the funding year overview page.